14 Best Destinations To Fly First and Business Class

 Abu Dhabi is the capital of the United Arab Emirates and the second largest city behind Dubai.

-Although Abu Dhabi lacks the luster and extravagance of Dubai, it still has grown into a cosmopolitan metropolis.
+Although the city lacks the luster and extravagance of Dubai, it still has grown into a cosmopolitan metropolis fly their low-cost business flights to Abu Dhabi.
 It is home to important financial institutes such as the Abu Dhabi Securities Exchange and the Central Bank of the United Arab Emirates.